 - NRxBeam,i is the scaling factor for Rx beam sweeping:

-NRxBeam,i=1 if positioning frequency layer i is in FR1.
+NRxBeam,i=1 if positioning frequency layer i is in FR1, and if positioning frequency layer i is in FR2

-NRxBeam,i=8 if positioning frequency layer i is in FR2 and the UE does not support lowerRxBeamSweepingThan8-FR2 defined in [34].
+- NRxBeam,i equals to the value as UE reported in lowerRxBeamSweepingThan8-FR2 if the capability is reported by the UE for the band containing positioning frequency layer i, and LMF indicates lowerRxBeamSweepingThan8-FR2 in NR-TDOA-RequestLocationInformation.

-NRxBeam,i= numberOfRxBeamSweepingFactor [34] if positioning frequency layer i is in FR2 and the UE is capable of lowerRxBeamSweepingThan8-FR2 defined in [34].
+- NRxBeam,i equals to 8, otherwise.

 - Lavailable_PRS,i is the time duration of available PRS to be measured in the positioning frequency layer i to be measured during Tavailable_PRS,i, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
 For calculation of Lavailable_PRS,i, only the PRS resources unmuted are considered.

 - NPRS,islot is the maximum number of DL PRS resources of positioning frequency layer i configured in a slot,